About

 Putting opioid settlement dollars to work

 States generally squandered the dollars they received from the master settlement against tobacco companies, with only a small fraction of the dollars going to tobacco control and treatment.
 The same thing could occur with money from litigation against companies in the opioid space.
-Leading a team based at the Johns Hopkins Bloomberg School of Public Health, I developed a set of five principles outlining how jurisdictions should decide how to spend the money and built a coalition of over fifty organizations to endorse them.
+Leading a team based at the Johns Hopkins Bloomberg School of Public Health, I developed a set of five principles outlining how jurisdictions should decide how to spend the money and built a coalition of over sixty organizations to endorse them.
 These principles will now be used by groups at the state and local level to hold their elected officials accountable.

 Areas of expertise

-• FDA regulation of tobacco products.
+- FDA regulation of medical products;

 Contact